raghubetina/remote-chapters/README.md

 Now, if you're e.g. sharing your desktop over Zoom, QuickTime (showing whatever is going on on your iPad) is just another window in it, which [you can manage](#use-a-window-manager); maximize it, or put it side-by-side with other content (e.g. a Jupyter notebook).
 Neat!

 You don't have to click "Record", but I suppose you could if you want to.
 It will create an mp4 file of your iPad screen, but you won't [have your face in the video](#include-your-face).
 It would probably be easier to just make a recording of a Zoom session.

+##### Notifications

+If you're sharing your iPad's screen, beware of notifications popping up during whiteboarding.
+You might want to turn off notifications from e.g. your messaging apps.

+#### An actual whiteboard

+After trying all the newfangled methods above — iPad apps, Zoom annotation, tablets, etc — I've found that the whiteboarding method I reach for most often in the new digital world is... a physical whiteboard.

+I have a [document camera](https://smile.amazon.com/IPEVO-Definition-Document-Camera-5-880-4-01-00/dp/B079DLTG9F) pointed at a whiteboard on my standing desk.
+I can easily switch to the document camera as my video source in Zoom (instead of my face), or I can use the app it came with and share my screen, or I can use it with QuickTime [as described above](#sharing-ipad-with-quicktime).

+[EpocCam](https://apps.apple.com/us/app/epoccam-webcamera-for-computer/id435355256){:target="_blank"}, an $8 iPhone app, paired with [a gooseneck desk mount](https://smile.amazon.com/Gooseneck-Bed-Phone-Holder-Mount/dp/B07S9JXQP2){:target="_blank"} makes for a solid document camera replacement.

 ### Ensure a stable internet connection